mehulagg/gitlab/doc/user/application_security/dast/index.md

 Find the latest DAST versions on the [Releases](https://gitlab.com/gitlab-org/security-products/dast/-/releases) page.

+#### Crawling Web Applications dependent on JavaScript

+GitLab has released Browserker, a new crawler designed to effectively crawl Single Page Applications and web applications that make heavy use of JavaScript.

+See the [documentation](./browserker.md) for set up instructions.

 ## Deployment options

 Depending on the complexity of the target application, there are a few options as to how to deploy and configure